Plumsail/documents-docs/source/document-generation/pptx/conditionally-hide-blocks.rst

 Conditionally hide blocks in DOCX templates
 ===========================================

-You can use `hide-block-if formatter <../common-docx-xlsx/formatters.html#hhide-block-if>`_ to hide blocks of a document.
+You can use `hide-block-if formatter <../common-docx-xlsx/formatters.html#hhide-block-if>`_ to hide blocks in a presentation.

 The formatter checks if a value for current tag is equal to a value of the parameter, then finds closest collapsible block and hides it: